Bhimavaram Municipality

 Bhimavaram Municipality is the local self-government in Bhimavaram of the Indian state of Andhra Pradesh.
 It is classified as a Selection Grade Municipality.

 Administration

 The municipality was formed in April 1948 as Grade–III municipality.
-Over the years, it got upgraded and was constituted finally as Special Grade Municipality in September 2011, with the first ever elected council was formed on August 1949.
+Over the years, it got upgraded and was constituted finally as Special Grade Municipality in September 2011, with the first ever elected council was formed in August 1949.

 The municipality is spread over an area of 25.64 km2 and has 39 election wards. each represented by a ward member and the wards committee is headed by a chairperson.
 The present municipal commissioner of the city is B.R.Satyanarayana and the present chairman is Kotikalapudi Govinda Rao.